avosa/my-cheat-sheet/ruby_and_rails/rails_commands.md

 ## Starting a local server

-When you run `rails server` all dependencies/gems required by your Rails app are auto-loaded.
-This is sometimes called "booting" or loading the "Rails environment".
+When you run `rails server` all dependencies/gems required by your Rails app are auto-loaded This is sometimes called "booting" or loading the "Rails environment"

-It starts a web server named **WebRick**, which is a piece of ruby code which binds itself to a port on your computer and starts listening to incoming HTTPS requests.
+It starts a web server named **WebRick**, which is a piece of ruby code which binds itself to a port on your computer and starts listening to incoming HTTPS requests
 When these requests come in:
 - the server takes care of the lower-level stuff like reading HTTP headers
 - and rails takes care of figuring out what controller and action to route the request to (using your `routes.rb` file)<br>